jdbctemplatemapper/jdbctemplatemapper/readme.md

 ## Notes
  1. If insert/update fails do not reuse the object since it could be in an inconsistent state.
  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.

+## TroubleShooting
+Make sure you can connect to your database and issue a simple query using JdbcTemplate without the JdbcTemplateMapper.